the-events-calendar/the-events-calendar/readme.txt

 = [6.1.1] 2023-06-15 =

 * Feature - Include Events data into the Tickets Email for compatibility with Event Tickets.
 [ET-1552] [ET-1553] [ET-1601]
+* Language - 28 new strings added, 132 updated, 0 fuzzied, and 0 obsoleted

 = [6.1.0.1] 2023-06-14 =